nallapuneniprudhvi/Farmer_Customer_Connect/README.md

 * Modified the UI along with resolving the bugs which came up while integrating
 * Integrated the order page on the farmer side so that he can know who is his customer
 * Worked on creating a presentation and gathered information regarding the presentation
+* Prepared for the final review of our project